PetRichOst/clean-code-php/README.md

 ISP states that "Clients should not be forced to depend upon interfaces that they do not use."

-A good example to look at that demonstrates this principle is for classes that require large settings objects.
+A Добре example to look at that demonstrates this principle is for classes that require large settings objects.
 Not requiring clients to set up huge amounts of options is beneficial, because most of the time they won't need all of the settings.
 Making them optional helps prevent having a "fat interface".

-**Bad:**
+**Погано:**

 ```php
 interface Employee